e-commerce-app-2024/.github/README.md

     * find customer orders page
 - **Payment Service**: The service allows customers to do the payment.
     * do payment
-- **Notification Service**: is a service to consume and process the received notification messages
+- **Notification Service**: is a service to consume order/payment confirmation messages from Kafka topics, then send notifications email to the customers.
   * send the order confirmation email
   * send the payment confirmation email
-- **Mail Service**: is a service, used for sending the notification mail to the customers.

 ## <u>Used Technologies & Tools:</u>